 \subsection{Non-integrable case}

-For the non-integrable case, we can \textit{exact diagonalize} the Hamiltonian in its computational basis, solve for the eigenvector corresponding to the smallest eigenvalue, create the projector of it to obtain the density matrix of the whole theory and then partially trace out all the sites except $m$ consecutive spins to compute the appropriate RDMs at any $h$ (denoted by ${}^3\hat{\rho}_{m}$).
-We do this for $m = 1,2,3$ to compute the metric response of QRE using Eq. \eqref{eq:def_of_metric_response_QRE} by plugging in the ${}^3\hat{\rho}_{m}$'s for each $m$ as a function of the parameter $h \in \mathbb{R}$.
-Since this model has a single parameter, it makes it an an easier platform to test our hypothesis that the proposed measure is universally applicable.
+For the non-integrable case, we can \textit{exact diagonalize} the Hamiltonian in its computational basis, solve for the eigenvector corresponding to the smallest eigenvalue, create the projector of it to obtain the full density matrix of the system and then partially trace out all the sites except $m$ consecutive spins to compute the appropriate RDMs at any $h$ (denoted by ${}^3\hat{\rho}_{m}$).
+We do this for $m = 1,2,3$ to compute the response of QRE using Eq.~\eqref{eq:def_of_metric_response_QRE} by plugging in the ${}^3\hat{\rho}_{m}$'s for each $m$ as a function of the parameter $h \in \mathbb{R}$.
+Since this model has a single parameter, it makes it an easier platform to test our hypothesis that the proposed measure is universally applicable.
 So we have

-For ease and brevity, we implemented the aforementioned steps using an open-source Python package QuSpin for computations involving exact diagonalization and quantum dynamics \cite{Quspin_2017}, \footnote{Because QuSpin allows to - 1> define the computational basis as the spectrum of $ \bigotimes_{i}\sigma^z_i$, 2> define the Hamiltonian in this basis easily for any local operator, and 3> take trace of reduced density matrices using \textit{in-built methods} in the library, for simple and straightforward implementation of this idea.
+The steps are implemented using an open-source Python package QuSpin for computations involving ED and quantum dynamics \cite{Quspin_2017}, \footnote{Because QuSpin allows to (1) define the computational basis as the spectrum of $ \bigotimes_{i}\sigma^z_i$, (2) define the Hamiltonian in this basis easily for any local operator, and (3) take trace of reduced density matrices using \textit{in-built methods} in the library, for simple and straightforward implementation of this idea.
 See their \href{https://quspin.github.io/QuSpin/}{documentation} for more details.
-But in principle one can write the whole routine in any programming language} using the following algorithm.
+But in principle one can write the whole routine in any programming language} using the algorithm discussed in Appendix~\ref{subsec:bitmask_algo}.
 In Fig. ~\ref{fig:three_spin_Ising_three_RDMs}, we present the ${}^3\Sigma_m(N,h)$ for $m = 1,2,3$ over a range of $h$ around $h_c=1$.
-Using the same prescription, one can exactly analyze the finite-size scaling of this measure for any non-integrable quantum system.
+Using the same prescription, one can exactly analyze the FSS of this measure for any non-integrable quantum system.